za7ff/FeriaBoard-1/replit.md

 # Overview

-This is a minimalist personal website for "Feria" with an enhanced animated background and simple comment system.
-The website features the name "Feria" in large animated text with luxury shimmer effects, a welcome animation notification for new visitors, and a refined comment submission area.
+This is a professional personal website for "Feria" inspired by the baguzel.com design aesthetic.
+The website features a modern dark theme with orange accent colors, comprehensive sections including hero area, skills showcase, statistics display, and comment system.
+The design follows baguzel.com's sophisticated layout with navigation header, professional typography, and clean card-based components.
 Comments are only visible to admin via hidden login.
-The design is elegant and modern with animated gradient background, enhanced floating particles with color variations, and smooth transitions throughout.

 # User Preferences